Fluctuating landscapes and heavy tails in animal behavior: Discussion

 \section{Discussion}

-We combine theory, numerics, and data analysis to show that the multiplicity of timescales inherent to animal behavior is sufficient to give rise to heavy-tailed first passage times and long-range correlations.
+The combination of theory, numerics, and experimental data analysis we used here provided evidence that the multiplicity of timescales inherent to animal behavior is sufficient to give rise to heavy-tailed first passage times and long-range correlations.
+The phenomenon is demonstrated in Fig.~\ref{fig:2}(d), which shows first passage time distributions (FPTD) and correlation functions for the \emph{C. elegans} nematode.
+We started from this example as high-resolution measurements of the animal pose are available, bridging from $\sim 0.1\,\text{s}$ chaotic posture dynamics to $\sim 10\,\text{s}$ stochastic hopping among ``runs-and-pirouettes'' \cite{Fujiwara2002}.

-We start by analyzing the movement dynamics of the \emph{C. elegans} nematode, where we build an effective reduced order model from high-resolution measurements of the animal pose, bridging from $\sim 0.1\,\text{s}$ chaotic posture dynamics to $\sim 10\,\text{s}$ stochastic hopping among ``runs-and-pirouettes'' \cite{Fujiwara2002}.
-The spatio-temporal dynamics of the animal's pose results from a nontrivial combination of neural and biomechanical influences, for which building a first-principles microscopic model is extremely challenging.
-Nonetheless, we here obtain a one-dimensional stochastic differential equation that self-consistently captures the long-lived properties of the inferred dynamics, Fig.\,\ref{fig:1}(d).

-Technically speaking, we build an overdamped description of a partially-observed system with metastable dynamics, combining ideas from reduced order modeling \cite{Givon2004,Coifman2008,Froyland2014,Giannakis2019} and stochastic model inference \cite{Lamouroux2009,Callaham2020,Frishman2020}.
-Our contribution here is mostly conceptual: instead of assuming structure \emph{a priori}, we reveal it by carefully analyzing the time series.
-We first found that time delays are required to recover minimal-memory evolution \cite{Ahamed2021,Costa2023markovian}, then leveraged transfer operators to discover that the system exhibits timescale-separated long-lived modes \cite{Costa2023markovian}, and finally recovered a self-consistent effective overdamped Langevin description of the slow mode dynamics.
-This combination of first principles approaches, which is agnostic to the properties of the system under study, is what allowed us to build such a complete picture of a system for which physical intuition is elusive.
-We note, however, that each step in our framework could be enhanced by incorporating modern tools from machine learning (see, e.g., \cite{Dietrich2023}), and we leave that for future work.
+To capture long-term effects, we combined ideas from reduced order modeling \cite{Givon2004,Coifman2008,Froyland2014,Giannakis2019} and stochastic model inference \cite{Lamouroux2009,Callaham2021,Frishman2020}.
+The resulting one-dimensional stochastic differential equation yields an overdamped description of a partially-observed system with metastable dynamics.
+Our contribution here is mostly methodological\,: rather than assuming structure \emph{a priori}, we aim for a coarse-grained simplified description and let data drive the process of building it.
+While already effective, each step in our analysis can likely be enhanced by modern tools from machine learning (see, e.g., \cite{Dietrich2023}), an issue that we leave for future work.